 VPN Interface Setup

 You must also configure the Covert VPN communication channel for your interface.
-Covert VPN may communicate ethernet frames over a UDP connection, TCP connection, or using the HTTP protocol.
+Covert VPN may communicate ethernet frames over a UDP connection, TCP connection, ICMP, or using the HTTP protocol.
 The TCP (Reverse) channel has the target connect to your Cobalt Strike instance.
 The TCP (Bind) channel has Cobalt Strike tunnel the VPN through Meterpreter.

 Cobalt Strike will setup and manage communication with the Covert VPN client based on the Local Port and Channel you select.

 The Covert VPN HTTP channel makes use of the Cobalt Strike web server.
 You may host other Cobalt Strike web applications and multiple Covert VPN HTTP channels on the same port.